terry90/rails_api_benchmark/README.md

 ### TODO
 * POST requests
-* Create Formatter class to avoid dirty code in Endpoint
-* Create markdown template to embed nicely on github (Mustache)
 * Create generators (for config initializer first)
 * Add simplecov to permit controller coverage for example
 * Generate documentation page(s) (markdown) to list the results